PedroMSGouveia/BookingClassesRepo/README.md

 **Make sure you tick MySql box to install mysql server**

-After that just run Xampp then start Apache and Mysql
+After that just open Xampp control panel and press start no both Apache and Mysql modules
 ## Installation

 In order to install the project just run the command bellow